iTwin/itwinjs-core/docs/learning/ECSqlReference/JSON1VirtualClasses.md

 ## json_each()

-Iterate top level json and return each entry as row.
+Iterate top level json and return each entry as a row.

 ```sql
 select s.* from json1.json_each('{